ewencedr/particle_fm/README.md

   - Lightning DataModule for easy exchange of datasets
   - Preprocessing and postprocessing of data
   - Evaluation during training and after training with comet and wandb
-  - Many settings for trainings (e.g. conditioning on selected features, training on muliple jet types, etc.)
+  - Many settings for trainings (e.g. conditioning on selected features, training on multiple jet types, etc.)

 - <b>Download</b>
   Can be downloaded from [Zenodo](https://zenodo.org/records/6975118) and should be saved under `data_folder_specified_in_env/jetnet/`